opendatacube/benchmark-rio-s3/report.md

 Test ran in the same region as the data `us-west-2` (Oregon) using `m5.xlarge` instance type.
 Test covers running with 1 to 56 concurrent threads, test repeated 3 times for every configuration and the best result chosen for each, for comparison across configurations.

-### Peak Throughput

-Rather than using time to completion we prefer "peak throughput" for comparing different runs.
-There is a significant variance in latency of individual reads due to external forces we can not control, large latency for individual file at the start of the experiment will be hidden (won't affect total time much), but large latency for a file towards the end of the experiment will potentially increase experiment time by a second or two.
-This is not a problem if total experiment time is much larger than maximum latency of individual read, but say 1 minute of reads with 40 worker threads will translate to half an hour long single threaded test which is not very practical.

-We compute throughput using the following strategy:

-Every time a new file is finished processing (in any of the worker threads) we record time from the start of the experiment and the number of files processed including this file.
-Throughput is then `n_files/elapsed_time`, we plot this as a function of files completed.
-We then take the maximum value observed during the experiment as a main metric of performance.

 ### Results and Analysis